Godspell: 1972: Toronto

-1973: Maseru (Lesotho, Southern Africa)
+1973: Maseru

 Godspell opened in Maseru, Lesotho in 1973 and ran for five months.
 When Des and Dawn Lindberg brought the show to the University of the Witwatersrand (Johannesburg), it was immediately banned on the grounds of blasphemy.
 The ban was widely recognized as a political response to the depiction of racial mixing, which presented a direct challenge to apartheid in South Africa.

 The Lindbergs challenged the ban in the Supreme Court and won their case.
 As a result, Godspell toured South Africa for two years and opened doors to all races on both sides of the footlights.
 This production was both a theatrical triumph and a political and legal breakthrough.

+1974: Spain

+A Spanish version debuted in 1974 in the Teatro Marquina, Madrid, produced by Manuel Collado.
+The libretto was translated by José Luis Martín Descalzo and the lyrics by José María Pemán.
+It was directed by John-Michael Tebelak himself.

-1974: Tehran, Iran
+1974: Tehran

 The Tehran production was staged at the Iran-America Society by the Masquers theater group, under the direction of Pat Zich, with musical direction by Richard and Georgia Bassett.
 The cast, crew and musicians were drawn from American, British and Iranian students, teachers and expatriates.
-The production ran for 7 days in April '74, with matinee and evening performances.
+The production ran for 7 days in April 1974.